 Remember to space your heavy items throughout the RV to avoid weighing down one side of the rig.
 Do this both from front to back and side to side.
 Staying as light as possible is important to keep your rig under the necessary payload and towing capacity limits.

-When it comes to packing your papers, think about anything you might need to have documentation of while on the road.
-Your vehicle registration, campground reservations, roadside assistance info, and all of your packing lists should be kept in a folder where you can easily access them.
-(Unless, of course, you have downloaded the Togo RV app, which stores nearly all your most important information in the palm of your hand.)
+When it comes to bringing along your important information, think about anything you might need to have documentation of while on the road.
+Your vehicle registration, campground reservations, and roadside assistance info, and all of your RV and camping packing lists should be kept in a folder for easy access.
+If you prefer to keep things digital, the Togo RV app stores your checklists and important RV and travel information in your profile.

 To start, remember to pack your electrical adapters.
-This goes for not only your phones, tablets, and computers, but the bigger things, like 20-, 30-, and 50-amp adapters and cords for shore power.
-No shore power, no fun.
-Also, throw in some electrical tape, a digital volt meter/multimeter to check your battery, and a digital line monitor to test faulty wiring and monitor your AC voltage and generator frequency.
-While we’re at it, pack a surge protector and extra fuses as well.
+This goes for your phones, tablets, and computers as well as the bigger things, like 20-, 30-, and 50-amp adapters and cords for shore power.
+Also, throw in some electrical tape, a digital voltmeter/multimeter to check your battery, and a digital line monitor to test faulty wiring and monitor your AC voltage and generator frequency.
+It’s a good idea to pack a surge protector and extra fuses as well.
 (Find information about fuses in your RV owner’s manual.)

 It can get dark when the campfire starts to lose steam.
 Be sure to bring flashlights, lanterns, headlamps, and any extra lighting you can for inside and outside the RV at night.
 Adequate lighting is not just a convenience, it is a basic safety measure and a necessity.
 That also goes for bringing extra batteries and a charger for rechargeables.

 If you plan on using a generator or have one in your RV, make sure you check it prior to departure and bring along any necessary cords or replacement parts.
 If you are getting energy from a solar panel system, bring all the necessary parts and replacements for that as well.